Asirimihindu/Asirimihindu/README.md

 - 👋 Hi, I’m @Asirimihindu
 - 👀 I’m interested in ...
-Web development
+Web development & data analysis
-- 🌱 I’m currently learning ...C# ,Javascript & PHP
+- 🌱 I’m currently learning ...python,C# ,Javascript & PHP
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...asirimihindu@gmail.com

 <!---
 Asirimihindu/Asirimihindu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.